 This weekend RealSwim Adventure is located at St Arnaud, the gateway to Nelson Lakes National Park.
 The national park is situated in the north of New Zealand’s South Island.
 The park encompasses 102,000 hectares on New Zealand’s Southern Alps.
 The park offers tranquil beach forest, craggy mountains, clear streams as well as big and small lakes.

 The lakes are clean, deep and clear and offer the opportunity to sportive swim in one of New Zealand’s most beautiful locations.

-Accommodation for the ‘basic’ trip cost is shared bunk rooms (one male, one female) at The Alpine Lodge .Comfy single beds with linen provided.
-Private shared or own rooms are also available – see booking options.
-Please let us know your arrival time if you do not require transport and please be there no later than 3pm on the Friday.
+Accommodation options for the trip are as follows; a) shared room (you will be sharing a room with another swimmer) or b) own private room.
+See booking options under the “Options” tab.
+Please let us know your arrival time if you do not require transport, and please be in St Arnaud no later than 3pm on the Friday.

 Getting there: Flights are not included in Nelson Lakes RealSwim Adventure.
 Air New Zealand is our recommended travel partner.
 You can fly into Nelson or Blenheim airports.
 Ask us if you need some advice with travel.

 Please note this trip is limited to 10 people